Simple TTL to RS232 adapter

 Compile this program with WinAVR ad burn to chip.

-Then download Bray’s terminal or other terminal software open it and select required baud rate and other settings like parity bits and so on.
+Then download Bray’s terminal or other terminal software, open it and select the required baud rate and different settings like parity bits and so on.
 Start terminal and reset the AVR microcontroller:

 Get the results.
 Everything is working fine.

 Download UART AVR project files here.
 Don’t forget that in this source AVRLIB library is used.
-So you need to download it in order to be able to build.
+So you need to download it to be able to build.

 -Mark